 The Faculty of Science and Informatics of the University of Szeged opened in 1921, when the University of Kolozsvár (today Cluj-Napoca, in Romania) moved to Szeged, as this area of Hungary was lost to Romania following the Peace Treaty ending World War I. During the past 85 years, a number of outstanding professors have succeeded those who founded our Faculty, originally called the Faculty of Science and Mathematics.
 Here is the list of those professors who were Deans of our Faculty between 1921 and 2007: Frigyes Riesz, Alfréd Haar, Rudolf Ortvay, István Győrffy, Péter Pfeiffer, Tibor Széki, Szentpétery Zsigmond, Gelei József, Fröchlich Pál, Kiss Árpád, Farkas Béla, Kerékjártó Béla, Gyula Szőkefalvi-Nagy, Lajos Bartuch, István Ferenczi, Pál Greguss, Sándor Koch, Győző Bruckner, László Rédei, Zoltán Szabó, Richárd Wagner, Ágoston Budó, Béla Szőkefalvi-Nagy, Gyula Grasselly, László Szalay, László Leindler, Károly Tandori, Mihály Bartók, Ferenc Gécseg, László Hatvani, Rezső Mészáros, Károly Varga, Gábor Mezősi, and János Csirik.
 They include nine internationally renowned scientists of mathematics, five of biology, five of physics, seven of geography, seven of chemistry and two of informatics.

 Teaching and research activities are divided between the institutes and departments within the Faculty.
-We have seven institutes, each of which can be regarded as a partially independent teaching and research unit:
+We have six institutes, each of which can be regarded as a partially independent teaching and research unit:

 About our students